The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie baked food

-Ollie recently added healthy baked dry dog food to its offerings.
-Like Ollie fresh food, the baked food still uses high-quality, human-grade ingredients that are slow-cooked to preserve nutrients.
+In addition to fresh food, Ollie offers a baked dry dog food that is supposed to be a health alternative to kibble.
+Like Ollie fresh food, the baked food still uses high-quality, human-grade ingredients that are cooked at lower temperatures than kibble to preserve nutrients.
 And the food is still free of preservatives and unwanted fillers, such as corn, soy, or wheat.

-Altholugh we think fresh cooked ingredients in their natural state are better, Ollie’s baked food may be more convenient for people on the go.
-It’s shelf stable and easy to serve—just pour it out of the bag.
+In my opinion, Ollie’s fresh food is superior because it is less processed.
+However, Ollie’s baked food is cheaper, and it may be more convenient for people on the go.
+It’s shelf-stable and easy to serve—just pour it out of the bag.
 No mess.
 No clean-up.

-Also, these baked recipes can be served on their own or mixed with Ollie’s fresh food.
+Also, these baked recipes can be served on their own or mixed with Ollie’s fresh food if you want to balance cost and quality.
 If the fresh food prices are looking a little too high, try a mixed plan to bring your costs down a little.

 Both of Ollie’s baked recipes meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages, so that means it’s great for puppies to seniors.